 Safety In Cash

 There is safety in cash or so the saying goes.
-A good online broker will offer money market rates on any money you don’t invest.
+A good online brokerage account includes money market rates on any money you don’t invest.
 If rates weren’t so low, this investing myth would be sound advice.

 Cash not growing at a rate equal to or above the inflation rate is a losing venture.
 You may not lose money in the sense of having less dollars, but you will lose purchasing power.
 If you don’t believe me, toss $100 in a mattress and in twenty years see how far it gets you compared to now.